cristo-rabani/meteor-universe-audio-recorder/README.md

 Features
 - Live streaming voice from microphone to server via binary socket.
-- Supported target formats wav, ogg, mp3
+- Supported target formats wav, ogg
 - Fully integrated with collection and the records are represented by documents
 - Any number of collections of audio records